Who Is Michelle Pfeiffer?

 'The Witches of Eastwick,' 'Dangerous Liasons'

 Over the next few years, Pfeiffer took on a variety of roles.
 She starred as the tragically cursed lover Isabeau opposite Rutger Hauer and Matthew Broderick in the fantasy adventure film Ladyhawke (1985).
-She played one of the title characters in 1987's The Witches of Eastwick, with Cher and Susan Sarandon.
+She then played one of the title characters in 1987's The Witches of Eastwick, with Cher and Susan Sarandon.
 Turning to historical drama, she starred in Dangerous Liaisons (1988), opposite John Malkovich and Glenn Close.
 In Liaisons, Pfeiffer plays an unwitting pawn in a bet between Malkovich's and Close's characters.
 For her performance, she received her first Academy Award nomination.

-'The Fabulous Baker Boys'
+'Married to the Mob,' 'The Fabulous Baker Boys'

 'One Fine Day,' 'Up Close and Personal'